steempeople/steempeople.github.io/_posts/account/jacobyu/2020-04-12_application-for-the-community-curators-book-club-community-anyone-can-share-book-review.md

 ##### 1. I have experence of running book club

 I can bring people who like books outside of Steam.
-I have been running an offline book club for a year and a half. the number of offline book club is 60.
+I have been running an offline book club for a year and a half. the number of offline book club is 60 members.
 We have a regular meeting once a week or once 2 weeks.
 The experience of running book club helps me run and curate book club in steem community.